crowd-wisdom/index/README.md

 The platform stands into two building blocks developed by PSE : *Semaphore* and *MACI*.
 Additionally the claim data (schema) wil be created on EAS Scroll that eventually would allow to make attestation over it.
-Finally a Relayer is included to manage subscription and publish messages with Maci.
+Finally a Relayer is included to manage subscription and publish messages with MACI.

 *Semaphore will be in charge of:*